mongospace/mongospace.github.io/decade.markdown

   - Automobile club
   - Build a website, SEO
   - Overseas E-commerce
-  - Is there a chance to hold a company
+  - Is there a chance to hold a company(lulu)

 Target of decade 2041-2050(59-69):